JanssenProject/jans/docs/admin/developer/agama/dsl-full.md

 Agama engine's callback URL is `https://<your-server>/jans-auth/fl/callback`.
 This resource is only available for a given browser session while `RFAC` is in execution.
 Once the callback is visited or the flow times out (whichever occurs first), subsequent requests will respond with an HTTP 404 error.

+The mechanism used for redirection is a "302 Found" HTTP redirect that entails a subsequent GET request to the external site.
+In cases where a POST is expected, the 3-param version of [RRF](#3-param-variant) can be useful.

 ### RRF

 `RRF` (stands for _Render-Reply-Fetch_) abstracts the process of rendering a UI template, send the produced markup to the browser and grab user-provided data back at the server side.